caleb531/personal-website/_pages/privacy-policy.md

 ### Local Storage

-The apps on this website use the HTML5 local storage API to store user-inputted data and preferences.
+The apps on this website use the HTML5 Local Storage API to store user-inputted data and preferences.
 All of this data remains on your computer, and can be cleared through your web browser.
 To be clear, this data is not sent to anyone, and the data contains no personally-identifiable information whatsoever.